k3ntako/2do/README.md

 ## Process Guidelines
 - Your team is expected to flesh out the requirements and prioritize/scope features with the client in the IPM and throughout the week.
 - Stories are available in a centralized location (Trello Board or Github Project Board)
 - We will have weekly IPMs on Fridays, where we’ll go over stories for the week and your team will present the work you have completed.
-Demo'd features should have edge conditions considered and be well tested.
-For example, if during a demo you are asked to show the feature beyond the happy path, the application shoud not crash.
+Demoed features should have edge conditions considered and be well tested.
+For example, if during a demo you are asked to show the feature beyond the happy path, the application should not crash.
 - Your team is expected to communicate early and often to resolve any questions or bring up timeline delays.
 As a hint, we should not be hearing that a feature is not done during a demo.
 - When applicable, new work should have a formal PR process with at least 1 other approval from each other before merging.
 Setup the PRs with adequate detail like: what it is, why its being worked on, steps for reviewers to replicate the process for validation, screenshots and videos if frontend work.
 - Mentors will be reviewing code and giving feedback as you work on the project (as opposed to just reviewing it as a whole at the due date).
 Please add all mentors as peer reviewers.
 Feel free to merge in work after 24 hours if there is no feedback; mentors may add feedback async and it can be resolved in the next PR.

-**Note to the apprentice:** Remember, no crafter is an island.
+> :musical_note: **Note to the apprentice:** Remember, no crafter is an island.
 Just like a real client experience, you are encouraged to seek feedback & advice (yes, including the mentor team and company wide slack channels).
 Please clarify anything that is unclear in the requirements.

 ## Screenshots